 IN THE VERY BEGINNING:

-Next: Start collecting your food waste and all food-soiled paper waste, such as paper napkins, paper towels, pizza boxes and much more…See the extensive list of acceptable/unacceptable items on the MZW website: mankatozerowasge.com You will be surprised how many items are compostable!
+Next: Start collecting your food waste and all food-soiled paper waste, such as paper napkins, paper towels, pizza boxes and much more…See the extensive list of acceptable/unacceptable items.
+You will be surprised how many items are compostable but you don’t have to know it all!
+Simply collecting your food scraps and food soiled papers is a great start.

 Find an acceptable container with a lid for your waste.
 Some people use a plastic ice cream pail with a lid, others use something fancier.
-Some start with a smaller container and then transfer to a larger container (such as a 5 gallon bucket) when the waste accumulates.
+Some start with a smaller container in the kitchen and then transfer to a larger container (such as a 5 gallon bucket) when the waste accumulates.

 Decide on a good place for your container.
 Some keep it right on the counter or under the counter, others in the refrigerator or freezer.
 In hot weather keeping the container in the refrigerator or freezer can help slow the mushiness factor.